eclipse-tractusx/digital-product-pass/dpp-tutorial/README.md

 - Execute the HTTP requests directly via the terminal (Windows/Mac/Linux).
 - This approach offers an in-depth exploration of the technical communication.

-&rarr; For the Developer Path, simply continue following this document.
+&rarr; For the Builders Path, simply continue following this document.

 ## Phase 1: Data Provision